TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 Once you have launched the Spark shell, in the `$ scala>` prompt, follow the steps explained [here](using_spark_scala_apis.md).</br>

-For more details about SnappyData Docker image see [Snappy Cloud Tools](https://github.com/SnappyDataInc/snappy-cloud-tools/tree/master/docker).
+For more details about TIBCO ComputeDB Docker image see [Snappy Cloud Tools](https://github.com/SnappyDataInc/snappy-cloud-tools/tree/master/docker).